March 5, 2020

 I. Retirement: Expectation vs. Reality

 As we are reminded on what seems like a daily basis these days, nobody knows what tomorrow will bring.
-What unforeseen natural or man-made event will roil the markets next or what storm will come up overnight to rock our collective financial boats?
+What unforeseen natural or man-made event will roil the markets next, or what storm will come up overnight to rock our collective financial boats?
 No way to tell.
 The only sure thing is unforeseen events will keep happening, one after another.
-That's pretty much the definition of the future…lots of stuff happening that we won't know about until it gets here.
+That's the definition of the future…lots of stuff happening that we won't know about until it gets here.

 This means retirement expectations will probably be something different from retirement reality.

 II.
 7 Reasons to have an estate plan

 - None of us know what tomorrow will bring

 - Identifies who oversees your finances if you’re sick or disabled

 - Identifies who makes medical decisions for you if you’re sick or disabled